SongWon03/SongWon03/README.md

-Hi, I'm an undergraduate student major in Life Science, in Korea University!
-I also double-major in Data Science.
+Hi, I'm an undergraduate student majoring in Life Science and double majoring in Data Science at Korea University!
+(2022-)

 <!--